Table of contents

 By default, Amazon Echo will not process any audio until it hears the word "Alexa."
 Alternatively, it is also possible to customize your preferred keyword and make Alexa respond to that instead.

-Once the wake word is mentioned, the Amazon Echo device will light up to show when it is listening.
+Once the wake word is mentioned, the Amazon Echo device will light up to show that it is listening.
 However, if your device's microphone is off, a red light will appear instead.

 Does Alexa spy on you?

-For example, if another person or pet in your household is also named Alexa, it is possible for the smart home device to get confused.
-After all, Amazon's Alexa won't be able to tell if you're speaking to it versus another person in the room.
+For example, if another person or pet in your household is also named Alexa, the smart home device may get confused.
+After all, Amazon's Alexa won't be able to tell if you're speaking to it or another person in the room.

 Additionally, similar to how you can mishear your own name, Amazon's Alexa may turn on from a word that sounds very similar to its wake word.
 If you're not certain why Alexa suddenly started listening without your consent, simply say "Alexa, why did you do that?"
 Then, you can listen to its explanation.